 1. Model the behavior and attitude you hope those in your church will live out.
 We can’t live by another standard.
 Neither can we expect others to do what we are unwilling to do ourselves.

 2. At appropriate times (not when you’re mad at somebody), include this concept in your teaching and preaching.
-I recently taught Philippians 2 which made it natural to broach the topic.
+When I taught Philippians 2 it26 made it natural to broach the topic.

 3. Tell stories of church people who live out godly character and conduct.
 People emulate what you publicly honor.